pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_60.md

 The contractor (or leader in the case of a joint tender) must send an invoice for payment of the balance due under a specific contract, as provided for in the tender specifications and accompanied by the following:

-- a list of all pre-existing rights to the results or parts of the results or a declaration stating that
+-  a list of all pre-existing rights to the results or parts of the results or a declaration stating that

--
+- there are no such pre-existing rights, as provided for in Article II.13.4 (Annex IV);

-- relevant progress report or deliverable result, as stated in the specific contract.
+-  relevant progress report or deliverable result, as stated in the specific contract.

-2. The contracting authority must approve the submitted documents or deliverables and pay within **60 days from receipt of the invoice.
+2. The contracting authority must approve the submitted documents or deliverables and pay within **60 days from receipt of the invoice.**

 3. If the contracting authority has observations to make, it must send them to the contractor (or leader in the case of a joint tender) and suspend the time limit for payment in accordance with Article II.21.7.
 The contractor (or leader in the case of a joint tender) has fifteen days to submit additional information or corrections or a new version of the documents if the contracting authority requires it.